dnielsen/redis_on_windows/README.md

 127.0.0.1:6379> get user1
 "Salvatore"
 ```
+8. To stop Redis you need to back to running Distro and stop the service:
+	> sudo service redis-server stop

 ## So how does Ubuntu run within Windows?

 Instead of calling the Linux Kernel, the system calls (syscalls) that these un-modified Linux libraries use are re-directed over to Windows, which performs the work, instead of Linux.